lbain/lucybain/source/blog/2014/12-10-google-adwords-async.md

 The correct way to deal with this problem is to use Google Adwords async script.
 I know it seems really simple and obvious, but I did find a lot of people suggesting the first way, so I'm hoping this post is news to some of you.

-Here's how to use Google's async code:
+Here’s how to use Google’s async code:

-On your main page (not anything that's loaded asynchronously) link to the async conversion file.
+On your main page (not anything that’s loaded asynchronously) link to the async conversion file.

 ```
 <script type="text/javascript" src="//www.googleadservices.com/pagead/conversion_async.js" charset="utf-8"></script>